 Coronavirus Diagnosis: What Should I Expect?

-As doctors and care providers work to reduce the spread of COVID-19 and the coronavirus that causes it, people want to know what happens if they are diagnosed with COVID-19.
+Having COVID-19 varies greatly from one person to another.
+What happens if you are diagnosed with COVID-19?
 Lisa Maragakis, M.D., M.P.H., senior director of infection prevention, explains what to expect.

 - Fever or chills